Matherunner/tastools/doc/tastools.rst

 distributed by Steam itself in place of the system-wide versions.
 As TAS runners we often want to specify additional switches to the game.
 One way is to utilise the Steam GUI, but this process requires several mouse clicks.
-It is much more convenient to be able to specify the switches and luanch Half-Life via the command line.
+It is much more convenient to be able to specify the switches and launch Half-Life via the command line.

 To set up the environment correctly before executing ``hl_linux``, we need to